 - 1. Recruitment feasibility criteria will be met if at least 70% of those approached meet eligibility criteria for trial entry and at least 50% of those eligible are willing to be randomised.
-We estimate an average recruitment rate of seven per month for the first three months (study months 4-6), and 11 per month for the remaining pilot period (months 6-12) equating to 87 participants in total across both arms in a nine month period (months 4-12).
+The proposed pilot end date is 30 June 2018 (study month 18).
 Overall recruitment rates will be formally reviewed at this time point, and should the trial team and Trial Steering Committee be in agreement that recruitment rates are significantly below those predicted with no obvious mitigating or modifiable factors (such as differing site opening dates across regions), recruitment will not continue past this point.
 Participants already recruited however would receive the intervention and be followed up as planned. - 2.
-Once 11 participants in the SIT arm and 11 in the UC arm have completed the postintervention/six-month follow-up (approximately 10% of the total sample), carer-completed diaries will be qualitatively assessed to determine whether UC is sufficiently different from the SIT intervention for the full trial to continue.
+Once approximately 10% of participants have completed the post-intervention/six-month follow-up, carer-completed diaries will be qualitatively assessed to determine whether UC is sufficiently different from the SIT intervention for the full trial to continue.
 Broadly defined, this criterion will be met provided those in the UC arm do not receive any intervention meeting criteria for full SIT.
 Within Aneurin Bevan Health Board UC consists of an initial screening assessment for functional difficulties, and if required this is followed by a range of services depending on the clinician's experience and reasoning.
 It may involve a limited number of one-to-one sessions with the child but more often is in terms of advice to carers on sensory strategies and environmental adaptations with intermittent follow up.
 UC for this study however will be assessed and fully described following the brief therapist survey and pre-recruitment focus groups with carers and occupational therapists.